 The tool is not very easy to use and there are a lot of fields and details that you might not have heard about before.
 Most of the terms are related to technical aspects of USB drives and how the data is transferred between them.

-Simple USB Logger
+Simple USB Logger for Windows 11/10

 Once the session has been started, Simple USB Logger waits until a USB drive is connected to your computer.
 The tool will automatically start logging on a USB connection.
 The session can be paused or stopped later on at your convenience.

 Overall, the application is neatly structured and the main larger window displays details about the URB (USB Request Block) requests after the monitoring session has been started.
 You can click on any request to display their properties and details in two of the smaller windows below.
 If you are using this tool for looking into errors, then Simple USB Logger can quickly find packets finished with errors.
-To move to such packet, you just need to click the button on the toolbar!
+To move to such a packet, you just need to click the button on the toolbar!

-If you encounter a BSOD while using a USB drive, you can use this tool to parse memory.dmp file to actually know about the request that caused that error.
+If you encounter a BSOD while using a USB drive, you can use this tool to parse memory.dmp file to know about the request that caused that error.

 Overall, Simple USB Logger is not that simple to use.
-You definitely need to understand some of the technical terms related to USB drives and how do they actually work.
-But it is definitely one of the best tools to understand the underlying principles of data transfer between your computer and a USB drive – if you are aware of the terms.
-Click here to download Simple USB Logger.
+You need to understand some technical terms related to USB drives and how they work.
+But it is one of the best tools to understand the underlying principles of data transfer between your computer and a USB drive – if you know the terms.